Warren Buffett again encourages investors to bet on America

 “In its brief 232 years of existence, however, there has been no incubator for unleashing human potential like America.
 Despite some severe interruptions, our country’s economic progress has been breathtaking,” Buffett wrote.

-The letter Buffett issues each year is always well read in the business world because of his remarkably successful track record and his knack for explaining complicated subjects in simple terms.
+Buffett maintains that Berkshire’s operating earnings offer a better view of quarterly performance because they exclude investments and derivatives, which can vary widely.
+By that measure, Berkshire’s operating earnings increased by nearly 14%, to $5.02 billion, or $3,224.74 per Class A share.
+That’s up from $4.42 billion, or $2,714.76 per Class A share, a year earlier.

+The four analysts surveyed by FactSet expected Berkshire to report quarterly operating earnings per Class A share of $3,413.01.

-Along with offering business lessons, the 90-year-old Buffett reassured his stockholders that he has no plans to retire by joking about one of Berkshire's longest-serving managers retiring at the “ridiculously premature retirement age” of 103.
+Besides the business lessons Buffett offered in his missive, the 90-year-old investor reassured his stockholders that he has no plans to retire; he said one of Berkshire’s most-experienced managers had retired at the “ridiculously premature retirement age” of 103.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.